erdtch/yolo_trainer_with_python/README.md

 # Edit Config on YOLO

 On the project we copied all cfg files into "yolo_trainer_with_python".
 In this folder you will see all ".cfg" files which you can edit some configuration for training your model.
-See more detail at : https://www.learnopencv.com/training-yolov3-deep-learning-based-custom-object-detector/ in topic 6 .
+See more details at : https://www.learnopencv.com/training-yolov3-deep-learning-based-custom-object-detector/ in topic 6 .

         1. Batch hyper-parameter
         2. Subdivisions configuration